 Much as I love working with the Systems Integrators, they commonly expect these things to be in place and will often take what they are given without question.

 Some of these items are “big-ticket” issues which will need considerable effort to resolve.
 My point is that these should be addressed before the tool is about to be configured, not during the configuration process.
 If the latter approach is adopted, it’s likely that the quality of the implementation will suffer from poor data or the implementation timelines will be extended.

 - Ticket categories – how will the tickets be categorised, in terms of the impacted item, e.g.hardware, software, etc

 - Ticket priorities

-- Self-service, service request types, workflows and approvals required for each type
+- Self-service, service request types, workflows and approvals required for each request type

 - CMDB (CI types) – What data do you want to store in your CMDB, Applications, versions, relationships between CIs, perhaps hardware too (Servers, etc)